*Fee subject to OfS Approval. Fees displayed are on a per year basis

 Employer references will be obtained prior to a place being offered.

 Non-traditional students without formal qualifications, but with at least five years’ relevant work experience can also apply.

 If you are interested in applying for the course, please contact the Admissions Team for a Higher Education application form firstname.lastname@example.org or call 01708 455011.

-Example of course modules delivered over two years:
+Example of course modules delivered over two years (subject to staff experience):

 For part-time students, the course is studied over a period of two years.
 Attendance is one day per week.
-The course will take place at our new Construction and Engineering Centre in Rainham, currently under development, but it will begin at our Ardleigh Green campus in Hornchurch until the new Centre is ready to open.
+The course will take place at our Rainham Construction & Engineering Centre.